-The signal output can be stopped by using the pb_stop.exe program found in the "general" subdirectory of SpinAPI.
+The signal output can be stopped by using the pb_stop.exe program.
 The corresponding pb_start.exe will restart the PBDDS-II board.
 Reloading the board with new program will also stop the execution of any running program.

 Next, dds2_TTL_only will test the TTL outputs.
 This program will produce a pulse pattern with all TTL Flag Bits high for 10 μs, low for 10 μs, and then repeat indefinitely.